grafana/grafana/docs/sources/alerting/fundamentals/notification-policies/notifications.md

 ### Timing options

 The timing options decide how often notifications are sent for each group of alerts.
-There are three timers that you need to know about.
-These are called Group wait, Group interval, and Repeat interval.
+There are three timers that you need to know about: Group wait, Group interval, and Repeat interval.

 #### Group wait